-As Table 18 shows, in 2002/2003, the three reporting provinces enforced MEP cases using different types of enforcement actions.
-In British Columbia, trying to find the payor or "tracing" was the most often performed administrative enforcement activity (38% of all administrative enforcement activities) whereas in Saskatchewan, this type of action ranked third (20%), after demand for information (29%) and jurisdictional garnishment and attachment (24%).
+As Table 18 shows, in 2003/2004, the three reporting provinces enforced MEP cases using different types of enforcement actions.
+In British Columbia, trying to find the payor or "tracing" was the most often performed administrative enforcement activity (35% of all administrative enforcement activities) whereas in Saskatchewan, this type of action ranked third (18%), after demand for information (35%) and jurisdictional garnishment and attachment (21%).
+Even though jurisdictional garnishments and attachments are not as widely used in British Columbia, their use has been increasing over the years; from 6% in 1999/2000, this type of action made up 12% of all enforcement activities in 2003/2004.
 The MEP in Prince Edward Island, on the other hand, frequently used actions under the "other" category.
 This category includes an action often used in this province called "notice of default hearing", meaning that defaulters are sent a notice of default hearing and are given the option of discussing their situation with the MEP director and the legal counsel for the MEP prior to appearing before a judge.

 Another category of administrative actions falls under federal legislation.
 The available enforcement actions are federal trace (attempt to find the payor using federal information banks), interception of federal funds (for example an income tax refund), federal license suspension (for example a passport or transport license) and federal garnishment of salaries and pensions.
 In all three reporting provinces, interception of federal funds was the most widely used administrative action under federal legislation.
+In British Columbia, suspension of federal licenses was also occasionally performed.

 Data from the three reporting provinces indicate that very few court-based enforcement activities were undertaken.
-Court enforcement activities made up approximately 2% of all reported enforcement activities during 2002/2003 for Saskatchewan and British Columbia and about 3% for Prince Edward Island.
+Court enforcement activities made up approximately 1% of all reported enforcement activities during 2003/2004 for Saskatchewan, 2% for British Columbia and about 4% for Prince Edward Island.
 Of the various kinds of court enforcement activities, default hearings were the most widely used in Prince Edward Island and Saskatchewan.
 Activities that fell under the "other" category, which include issuing a warrant for arrest, appointing a trustee in bankruptcy, and issuing writs for seizure and sale, were most widely used in British Columbia.

-Overall, the distribution of enforcement activities remained consistent with what was reported in 2001/2002.
+Overall, the distribution of enforcement activities remained consistent with what was reported in the previous years.